pixie-io/pixie/README.md

     `https://work.withpixie.ai/live`

-    Our Live UI is super raw and will be usable by April-end
+    Our Live UI is under active development and will be usable by end of April.

-_To see more script examples and learn hot to write your own, check out our [docs](https://work.withpixie.ai/docs) for more guides_
+_To see more script examples and learn how to write your own, check out our [docs](https://work.withpixie.ai/docs) for more guides_

 ## Demos